Dental Implant Surgery Side Effects

 If your side effects get worse or you have a pressing concern, do not hesitate to contact your dentist or oral surgeon.
 It’s better to have these matters addressed immediately as a means of avoiding serious complications.

-For more information about dental implants and whether or not they are right for you, be sure to contact an experienced cosmetic and restorative dentist.
-The team at North Pier Dental Assoc., P.C. will help you get the treatment you need.
+For more information about dental implants and whether or not they are right for you, be sure to request an appointment with Dr. Couvelis at North Pier Dental Associates in Chicago, an experienced cosmetic and restorative dentist.
+The team at North Pier Dental Associates will help you get the treatment you need.